Cancellation, Refund, Attendance Policies and Expectation for Classroom Behavior

 If you would like to cancel your enrollment in a class that you are registered for, please email Christy Arnett, Operations Manager at email@example.com

-If you cancel prior to starting an online course, a full refund will be issued.
+If you cancel within 30 days of registering AND prior to starting the online course, a full refund will be issued.
+Please email firstname.lastname@example.org for refund requests.
 For live CE Classes that require a fee, a cancellation request must be made 72 hours prior to the class starting in order to issue a full refund.
-If you do not attend the live delivery class or course, or start an online course no refund or credit will be given and the course fee is non-transferable to other course offerings.
+If you do not attend the live delivery class, or if you have already started the online class no refund or credit will be given and the fee is non-transferable to other course offerings.

 You must attend all four workshops in their entirety.
 If you miss a workshop, you may make it up the next time the workshop is offered.
+(It is preferable that all workshops are attended as scheduled in one course offering).
 All required online work and homework due at the workshops, including the Documented Field Experience Form, MUST be turned in as instructed in order for the course to be considered complete!!
 Please remember that you are unable to apply for your Associate Broker license until you complete this course in its entirety, and the next offering of a workshop might be many months away.
 You must complete this course within 1 year from the scheduled end date of the original course in which you are registered.
+If you are unable to take the final exam as scheduled with your class, due to a missed workshop, you may take the exam at no charge with the next scheduled class.
+If you are unable to make-up the final exam at a regularly scheduled workshop, a private exam fee can be administered with a fee of $50.

 The purpose of this information is to provide you with expectations for classroom behavior.
 Our classroom is a learning-centered environment in which the instructor and students are unhindered by disruptive behavior.
 You are to be respectful of the learning process, your instructor and your fellow students.
 Instructors have the authority to manage their classrooms to ensure an environment conducive to learning.